BeamNG/vscode-jbeam-editor/README.md

 ### 0.4.0
 * Features:
-  * Gizmo node translation support - now you can translate nodes with a gizmo
+  * Node translation gizmo support - now you can translate nodes with a gizmo

     ![](assets/nodeTranslation.gif)